Distant Connections 2013

 Benefits for Bathurst Regional Council included: a re-interpretation of the museum collection; engagement with new audiences within and beyond the region; connection with pre-service teachers who could use the site ( and other community sites) in their future teaching; profile raising; providing an exemplar for other museums and regions in making connections with education.

-Benefits for CSU included: high levels of student engagement and achievement; positive student experience; development of a collaboratively developed practice-based curriculum; development of a positive and generative relationship with Bathurst Regional Council and its stakeholders; and development of a model for online teaching and learning that can be extended and adapted.
+Benefits for Charles Sturt included: high levels of student engagement and achievement; positive student experience; development of a collaboratively developed practice-based curriculum; development of a positive and generative relationship with Bathurst Regional Council and its stakeholders; and development of a model for online teaching and learning that can be extended and adapted.

 The project received a high level of media attention and has been nominated for an IMAGINE award- an award that recognizes exemplary work in museums and galleries in NSW.
 The project is occurring again in 2014, with funding from Bathurst Regional Council.